MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/manage-profile-service-slow-link-detection.md

 > Your roaming profile isn't synchronized with the server because a slow network connection is detected.
 You've been signed in with a local profile.

 The default configuration of the slow link detection settings should correctly identify slow links in most deployments.
 However, if Windows does not seem to identify slow links correctly, consider changing the slow link detection settings.
 For example, if the User Profile Service determines that a network connection is a fast link, but in reality the connection is slow, the user sign-in experience might be unusually slow.
-The user might see the “Waiting for the User Profile Service” message for an unacceptably long time.
+The user might see the "Waiting for the User Profile Service" message for an unacceptably long time.

 ## More information